mddcarpet/mddc/docs/index.md

 ## The idea

-At the begining, we had a dancepad, and of course, we played Stepmania.
+At the begining, we had a dance pad, and of course, we played Stepmania.
 But we felt that the potential of the controller isn't fully exploited.
-So we tried to think of a game that would utilize the dancepad in a new, more complex way.
+So we tried to think of a game that would utilize the dance pad in a new, more complex way.
 What could be controlled with your feet, while stood on?
 Suddenly, it was clear – we will be making a magic carpet flight simulator.